 Solace at Casa Grande Crossings is a 284-unit ground up multi-family project in the high growth Phoenix suburb of Casa Grande.
 Solace is located just off the primary intersection for Casa Grande, I-10 and Florence Boulevard, home to over 1.3 million square feet of retail including In-N-Out Burger, Chick-Fil-A, Dutch Bros, Walgreens, Chase Bank, Harkins Theatres, Kohl's and many more.
 Casa Grande, the 7th fastest growing city in America, has been one of the brightest job growth stories in the greater Phoenix area, led by Lucid Motors and their 5,000 jobs.
 The project is a traditional 2 and 3-story garden style development with spacious units and grounds.
 It represents the fifth iteration of our Solace brand and second Phoenix.
 Solace at Casa Grande Crossings contains 20 residential buildings and full featured clubhouse including a state-of-the-art fitness center with studio and indoor-outdoor space, pool deck and spa, co-working space, and hospitality-focused lobby, and club room.
-This project is scheduled to break ground in October of 2022.
+This project broke ground in November 2022 and will complete in 2024.

 |Market||Casa Grande, AZ|